rolandomunoz/praat-finder/docs/source/extracting_data.rst

 Extracting data
 ---------------

-When you make a Search, you can extract the audio and transcription parts that correspond to the found items.
+When you find items using the search function, you can extract the audio and transcription parts corresponding to them.
 Each extracted item will be stored in file pairs: a sound file in WAV format and its TextGrid.

 Extractig words as files
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we will extract the transcribed words along with their
+In this section, we will break up a set of audio files based on the TextGrid associated
-audio files in a set of files.
-For this example, we will work with the files
+to them.
+For this example, we will work with the files in the folder ``recording sessions``
-in the folder ``recording sessions`` of the **Corpus for Spanish Vowels**.
+of the **Corpus for Spanish Vowels**.
+As you can see in :numref:`corpus-recording_sessions`,
-As you can see in :numref:`corpus-recording_sessions`, TextGrids and sound files
-come in pairs.
+TextGrids and sound files come in pairs.

 .. _corpus-recording_sessions: